 The Agendas of Mindfulness

 The Pāli term for meditation is bhāvanā: development.
 It’s a shorthand word for the development of skillful qualities in the mind.
-Bhāvanā is a type of karma—the intentional activity leading ultimately leading to the end of karma—but karma nonetheless.
+Bhāvanā is a type of karma—the intentional activity ultimately leading to the end of karma—but karma nonetheless.
 This point is underlined by another Pāli term for meditation: kammaṭṭhāna, the work at hand; and by a Thai idiom for meditation: “to make an effort.”
 These terms are worth keeping in mind, to counterbalance the common assumption that meditation is an exercise in inaction or in passive, all-encompassing acceptance.
 Actually, as described in the Pāli texts, meditation is a very pro-active process.
 It has an agenda and works actively to bring it about.
-This can be seen in the Pāli description of how of right mindfulness is fostered through satipaṭṭhāna.
+This can be seen in the Pāli description of how right mindfulness is fostered through satipaṭṭhāna.

 Satipaṭṭhāna is often translated as “foundation of mindfulness,” which gives the impression that it refers to an object of meditation.
 This impression is reinforced when you see the four satipaṭṭhānas listed as body, feelings, mind, and mental qualities.
 But if you look at the texts, you find that they teach satipaṭṭhāna as a process, a way of establishing (upatthāna) mindfulness (sati): hence the compound term.
 When the texts define the compound, they give, not a list of objects, but four formulas describing an activity.